History of Rocket League in Timeline

 Rocket League

-Rocket League, developed by Psyonix, is a vehicular soccer video game where up to eight players in two teams use rocket-powered cars to hit a ball into their opponent's goal.
-A sequel to Supersonic Acrobatic Rocket-Powered Battle-Cars, it features both single-player and multiplayer modes, supporting local and online play.
-The game also offers cross-platform play across different versions.
+Rocket League, developed by Psyonix and released in 2015, is a vehicular soccer video game where players control rocket-powered cars to hit a ball into their opponent's goal.
+As a sequel to Supersonic Acrobatic Rocket-Powered Battle-Cars, it supports up to eight players in team-based matches.
+The game features both single-player and multiplayer modes, with online play and cross-platform compatibility.
+The core gameplay involves driving, boosting, and aerial maneuvers to outmaneuver opponents and score goals, combining elements of soccer and driving games.

-In 2004, Epic Games hired Dave Hagewood to incorporate the Onslaught mode as an official part of Unreal Tournament 2004.
+In 2004, Hagewood was hired by Epic as a contractor for Unreal Tournament 2004 to incorporate the Onslaught mode as an official part of the game.

 2008: Supersonic Acrobatic Rocket-Powered Battle-Cars Developed

-In 2008, Psyonix developed Supersonic Acrobatic Rocket-Powered Battle-Cars for the PlayStation 3.
+In 2008, Psyonix developed Supersonic Acrobatic Rocket-Powered Battle-Cars for the PlayStation 3, which served as the predecessor to Rocket League.

 2011: Unsuccessful Pitch to Electronic Arts

-In 2011, Psyonix unsuccessfully pitched the idea for Rocket League to Electronic Arts.
+In 2011, Psyonix unsuccessfully attempted to pitch the idea for Rocket League to Electronic Arts.

-Around 2013, Psyonix began formal development of Rocket League, refining gameplay and addressing criticism from Battle-Cars.
+In 2013, Psyonix began formal development of Rocket League, refining the gameplay from Battle-Cars.

 In February 2014, Rocket League was officially announced as the sequel to Battle-Cars.
-Psyonix planned on a different marketing approach that included early access to YouTube and Twitch streamers, and alpha and beta testing to spread the word.
+Psyonix planned a marketing approach that included engaging with YouTube and Twitch video game streamers, and opening the game to early alpha and beta testing.

 July 7, 2015: Rocket League Public Release

-On July 7, 2015, Rocket League was publicly released for PlayStation 4 and Windows.
-It was also made part of the Instant Game Collection on the PlayStation 4, offering it free to PlayStation Plus subscribers.
+On July 7, 2015, Rocket League was publicly released for the PlayStation 4 and Windows platforms.
+The game was also made part of the Instant Game Collection on PlayStation 4 for PlayStation Plus subscribers, which led to over 183,000 unique players in the first week.

 Sony PlayStation 4 500GB Console (Renewed)